Changes to learning and teaching in schools.

 Should children, or staff, come in with symptoms and refuse to leave, please contact the local environmental health officer.

-What has changed to the policy on face coverings?
+What is the current policy on face coverings?

 What type of face covering should be used?

 Face coverings should be made up of three layers as set out by the World Health Organisation but do not need to be medical-grade face masks.

 Are face coverings recommended for use in the classroom?

 Where contact groups exist and other control measures are in place the marginal benefit that may be gained by the use of face coverings has to be balanced with the likely negative impact on the learning experience, including hearing and social communication.
 However if during this current time social distancing cannot be maintained, face coverings should be worn in the classroom by staff in all schools and secondary school learners.

 How effective are face coverings in preventing transmission of the virus?

 A face covering principally acts to protect others by reducing airborne transmission of COVID-19.
 It does not protect the wearer from infection from others.

 The key advice remains that the most important controls continue to be good hand and surface hygiene, reducing contact and maintaining distance.
 Face coverings are not a substitute for these measures, but can be an additional measure to reduce risk where existing controls cannot be or are unlikely to be maintained.